Updated: March 24, 2026

 D5: Study and Research Visa

-The D5 Visa is a Portugal long stay visa for researchers, students, and interns, allowing non-EU students and researchers to study or commit to research in Portugal for more than 90 days.
+The Portugal D5 Visa is a long-stay visa for researchers, students, and interns, allowing non-EU students and researchers to study or commit to research in Portugal for more than 90 days.

 Applicants will need to have been accepted into a higher education institution in Portugal for research or highly qualified academic activities, such as teaching or engaging in academic or scientific research.